nandanmagdum/News-App/README.md

 3. Used url_launcher package for redirecting user to read detaild news from the internet

 ### Known Issues or Areas for Improvement
-1. Please test this application in real physical device, storing the cache on ios Simulators or android Emulators may not work for caching
+1. Please test this application in real physical device, storing the cache on ios Simulators or android Emulators may not work for caching .
-2. API KEY has the limited requests of 50 requests in 12 hours, so this may stop the application giving 429 error status code
+2. API KEY has the limited requests of 50 requests in 12 hours, so this may stop the application giving 429 error status code.
-Note: If this situation is arised, then please try with different API Keys (that are commented) in lib/core/api_constants.dart file to check it works correctly
+Note: If this situation is arised, then please try with different API Keys (that are commented) in lib/core/api_constants.dart file to check it works correctly.
+3. When clicked on the "Read more" button the user is redirected to the original sourse of news on the internet, it is opened on default browsers (chrome for android and safari for iOs).

 To get your own API Key:
 visit the follwing website and get the API key: